-Next to the financial statements and our opinion thereon, the annual report consists of other information, including:
+In addition to the financial statements and our auditor's report thereon, the annual report contains other information that consists of:

-- the Supervisory Board report
+- the Supervisory Board report;

-- the management report; and
+- ▶ the Management Report; and

-- ▶ the other information on page 37.
+- ▶ other information as required by Part 9 of Book 2 of the Dutch Civil Code.

-Based on the procedures as mentioned below, we are of the opinion that the other information:
+Based on the following procedures performed, we conclude that the other information:

-- is consistent with the financial statements and contains no material deficiencies; - includes all information as required by Part 9 of Book 2 of the Dutch Civil Code.
+- is consistent with the financial statements and does not contain material misstatements; - contains the information as required by Part 9 of Book 2 of the Dutch Civil Code.

-We have read the other information and based on our knowledge and understanding obtained from the audit of the financial statements or otherwise, we have considered if the other information contains material deficiencies.
+We have read the other information.
+Based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.

-With these procedures, we have complied with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Auditing Standard 720.
-These procedures do not have the same scope as our audit procedures on the financial statements.
+By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
+The scope of the procedures performed is substantially less than the scope of those performed in our audit of the financial statements.

-Management is responsible for the preparation of the management board report and the other information on page 37 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+The management is responsible for the preparation of the other information, including the management report in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.